Learn how to get started with Phrase, and deliver high-quality translations fast and reliably.

 This is what a translator’s invitation to join looks like:

-After accepting the invitation and registering to join your client’s Phrase account (or logging in with your existing credentials, if you already have them), you can head to the Projects Dashboard and check whether your client has assigned any Projects to you.
+After accepting the invitation and registering to join your client’s Phrase organization (or logging in with your existing credentials, if you already have them), you can head to the Projects Dashboard and check whether your client has assigned any Projects to you.
 You can then start working on them straight away!

 The Translation Workflow